Unboxed-Software/solana-course/content/program-testing.md

 Think back to what was discussed in the [Basic Security](./program-security.md) lesson.
 How can we write tests that determine if the security checks we've implemented actually work as intended and are sufficient?
 Program security and testing go hand in hand.
 To write good tests, it's helpful to think like an attacker.
 To reiterate some of what was discussed in that lesson, the goal is to not just "get the code working", but to ensure it works properly and is robust enough to properly handle malicious input.

 The rust package manager, Cargo, natively has some tools built into it to help developers write their own automated tests.
 Whenever we make a new library project with `cargo new --lib`, a test module with a test function in it is automatically generated for us.
-You can run tests with Cargo with either `cargo test` or `cargo test-bpf`.
+You can run tests with Cargo with `cargo test-bpf`.

 We'll be covering two types of tests in this lesson: unit tests and integration tests. *Unit tests* are small and more focused, testing one module in isolation at a time, and can test private interfaces. *Integration tests* are entirely external to your library and use your code in the same way any other external code would, using only the public interface and potentially exercising multiple modules per test.